Coursedog

 Using Decisions in Logic Jumps

-• Users can use decisions in logic jumps by selecting when a decision is.
+• Users can use decisions in logic jumps via the “When decision is” dropdown.

 • This option allows users to select "approved" or any decisions that have been configured within the step.